-- 1. You accepted paid outside employment at a contracted provider entity, but it is only part-time and will not interfere with your normal work schedule for your entity. - 2.
-Your spouse works for a vendor that is seeking to contract with your entity. - 3.
-Your job includes referring consumers to providers and your daughter works at a provider organization. - 4.
-You are completing a Master's Degree Program and are performing your internship at a contracted provider entity.
+- 1. You accepted paid outside employment at a contracted provider of SCCMHA, but it is only part-time and will not interfere with your normal work schedule for SCCMHA. - 2.
+Your spouse works for a vendor that is seeking to contract with SCCMHA. - 3.
+Your job at SCCMHA includes referring consumers to providers and your daughter works at a provider organization. - 4.
+You are completing a Master's Degree Program and are performing your internship at a provider of SCCMHA.

 ALL OF THE ABOVE!!
 Actual, potential, and even the appearance of a Conflict of Interest should be disclosed to your supervisor or HR.
-This supports transparency and integrity in your organization.
+This supports transparency and integrity at SCCMHA.